pavius/nuclio-1/README.md

     The nuclio controller automatically creates the Kubernetes function, pods, deployment, service, and optionally a pod auto-scaler.
     You can also view the status of your function by using <code>kubectl&nbsp;get&nbsp;functions</code>, or watch the Kubernetes deployments and services with your function name and proper labels.

-    To access the function, you can send HTTP requests to the exposed local or remote function service port.
+    To access the function, you can send HTTP requests to the exposed local or remote function service port (node port).
-    (External ports are specified with the `--port` CLI option.)
+    (Specific external ports can be specified with the `--port` CLI option.)

     **Note:** If you want to assign a custom API URL to your function, you can use the Kubernetes [ingress resources](https://kubernetes.io/docs/concepts/services-networking/ingress/).
     In future versions of nuclio, this task will be automated.